Ohio Dyslexia Committee

 Update on Ohio Dyslexia Committee work

 The Ohio Dyslexia Committee is responsible for developing many of the implementation guidelines for Ohio’s dyslexia support law.
 The committee began meeting in May and is developing the Ohio Dyslexia Guidebook.
-The guidebook will contain information and guidance about the required professional development programs and dyslexia screeners.
+The guidebook will contain information regarding the best practices and methods for universal screening, intervention and remediation for children with dyslexia or children displaying dyslexic characteristics and tendencies using a multi-sensory structured literacy program.

-The Department and the committee have not yet approved any professional development programs or dyslexia screeners to fulfill the dyslexia support law’s requirements.
-At this time, no dyslexia assessment tools or specific professional development courses have been presented to the committee for consideration.
-When the Department finalizes the approved lists of professional development programs and dyslexia screeners, the Department immediately will notify district leaders and the Ohio education community.
+The Department and the committee have not yet approved the list of dyslexia screeners to fulfill the dyslexia support law’s requirements.
+When the Department finalizes the approved list of dyslexia screeners, the Department immediately will notify district leaders and the Ohio education community.
 The Department also will post the approved lists on the Ohio dyslexia supports webpage.

 The Ohio Department of Education sought out nominations for volunteer membership on the Ohio Dyslexia Committee.